dw-bws/handbook-citizen-science/pages/db.md

 ## 2.2.
 PostgreSQL

-<p align="justify>PostgreSQL is an object-relational database management system.
+<p align="justify">PostgreSQL is an object-relational database management system.
 It is maintained and developed by the PostgreSQL Global Development Group, a diverse group of many companies and individual contributors.
 It is free and open-source, released under the terms of the PostgreSQL License, a permissive software license.
 The initial release has been published in 1996 at the University of California at Berkeley Computer Science Department.</p>
-<p align="justify>PostgreSQL is a SQL database on a server, which is accessed via a client (Fig. 3).
+<p align="justify">PostgreSQL is a SQL database on a server, which is accessed via a client (Fig. 3).
 For the current project, a PostgreSQL database is installed on a virtual machine.</p>

 <img src="../images/postgresql_client_server.jpg" alt="Tree rings" class="inline" width="400"/>